Greyshm-Kumar/JTP_proj/README.md

 <h3>Without Internet Access</h3>

-**You need git lfs(large file storage) on your system for this because offline files are much larger and hance lfs was used to upload them.**
+**You need git lfs(large file storage) on your system for this because offline files are much larger and hence lfs was used to upload them.**

 Use **git lfs clone** instead of **git clone** while cloning the repo.